Hey, Sticker Slickers!

 Postal

-As for the more modern stickers in the same style as the postage stamp came along with the English schoolmaster who invented them in 1893, Sir Rowland Hill.
-More modern stickers may have gotten their start with Sir Rowland Hill, who invented an adhesive paper in 1839.
-He took it upon himself to campaign for cheaper and faster mail delivery from the postal service.
+Sir Rowland Hill, an English schoolmaster, invented an adhesive that he then for postage stamps in 1839 and he took it upon himself to campaign for cheaper and faster mail delivery from the postal service.
 Thanks to Mr. Hill, the first stamp was issued in England in 1840.
 He was knighted for his efforts and invention.
+This adhesive paper led to more modern stickers like we see today.

 Peruse our many options of stickers and decals available here at Everything Summer Camp!
-We have Camp Logos, Name Plax, Name Labels, and more—all great for when you’re feeling stick-y.
+We have Camp Logos, as well as all the Name Label options you need for summer camp.
 Check ‘em out and, as always, thanks for reading!

 - John